 The statute of limitations for a CPAP or BiPAP device lawsuit may start on June 14, 2021, when Philips announced the CPAP recall.
-Statute of limitations vary by state.
+The statute of limitations varies by state.
 So if your state has a 2-year SOL, your deadline for filing a lawsuit will be June 14, 2023.

 How Much Compensation Could I Be Awarded?

 Lawyers are still very early in the stages of the CPAP sleep apnea machine recall litigation.
-So speculation about settlement amounts in the Philips CPAP recall lawsuits is premature.
+So speculation about settlement amounts in the Philips CPAP recalls lawsuits is premature.

 Injuries vary wildly in these cases.
 The most serious CPAP injuries are likely to be cancer, organ damage, and respiratory problems.